kiegroup/kogito-awesome/readme.md

 ## Contribute

 Contributions welcome!
-Read the [contribution guidelines](contributing.md) first.
+Feel free to open a PR with new awesome content!